 eNPS= No. of Promoters – No. of Detractors/Total No. of Respondents x 100

-Let’s take an example – Company X wants to know about their employee satisfaction and loyalty in their office in North and South American.
-They send employee Net Promoter Score survey to their employees working in the offices in these regions.
+Let’s take an example – Company X wants to know about employee satisfaction and loyalty in their office in North and South America.
+They send the survey to their employees working in the offices in these regions.

-In total, they receive 5000 responses from employees in North America and 1000 responses from employees in South America.
+They receive 5000 responses from employees in North America and 1000 responses from LATAM employees.

 Let’s break down these responses.